maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 <a name="know_uncertainty"></a>
 ##### Why is knowing the uncertainty important?

-Often in the real-world we care not just about the mean prediction but also the amount by which it could vary.
+Often in the real-world we (should) care not just about the mean prediction but also the amount by which it could vary.
 Further, knowing where we are most uncertain can be helpful if we have to make a decision about where to next obtain a sample which is expensive to compute.
 Examples of expensive functions could be drilling a well, conducting a clinical trial or training a large neural network.

-Using uncertainty in a probabilistic model to guide search is called Bayesian optimization and is not discussed in this post.
+Using uncertainty in a probabilistic model to guide search is called Bayesian optimization and commonly uses Gaussian processes.

 <a name="cholesky"></a>
 ##### How can we sample from a multivariate Gaussian